 To sync files to a touch app from your desktop, drag or save files to the Creative Cloud Files folder.
-In your Touch App, tap the import image icon and tap to select Creative Cloud, and your Creative Suite file you want to upload.
+In your Touch App, tap the import image icon and tap to select Creative Cloud, and your Creative Cloud file you want to upload.

 You can also sync files from the Adobe Touch Apps to your desktop using Adobe Creative Cloud.
 Any files you upload to the Creative Cloud from a touch app are on your desktop in your Creative Cloud Files folder.
 For more information on uploading files to Creative Cloud from Adobe Touch Apps, read Using Adobe Creative Cloud with Adobe Touch Apps.

 Can I sync between two Creative Cloud accounts?